ava-labs/avalanche-docs/docs/tooling/avalanchego-postman-collection/variables.md

 # Variables

 ## Variable Types

 Variables at different scopes are supported by Postman, as it follows:

 * **Global variables :** A global variable can be used with every collection.
 Basically, it allows user to access data between collections.

 * **Collection variables:** They are available for a certain collection and are independent of an environment.

 * **Environment variables:** An environment allows you to use a set of variables, which are called environment variables.
 Every collection can use an environment at a time, but the same environment can be used with multiple collections.
 This type of variables make the most sense to use with the Avalanche Postman collection, therefore an environment file with preset variables is provided

 * **Data variables:** Provided by external CSV and JSON files.

 * **Local variables:** Temporary variables that can be used in a script.
-For example, returned block number from querying a transaction can be a local variable.
+For example, the returned block number from querying a transaction can be a local variable.
 It exists only for that request, and it will change when fetching data for another transaction hash.

 ![Variables Scope](/img/postman/postman-9-variables.png)

 There are two types of variables:

 * **Default type :** Every variable is automatically assigned this type when created.

 * **Secret type:** Masks variable's value.
 It is used to store sensitive data.

 :::info